Citizenship

 €10,000

-State fees for the main applicant include €15,000 for the Eligibility test, €5,000 for residence card issuance, and €3,000 for administrative fees.
-If family members are added to the applications, the fees are higher.
+State fees for the main applicant include €15,000 for the Eligibility Test, €5,000 for residence card issuance, and €3,000 for administrative fees.
+The fees are higher if family members are added to the applications.

 It is profitable to buy housing in Malta: real estate can be sold after five years with a return on investment.
 Rent brings in from 5 to 15% per annum, and the cost has grown by 4—6% per year since 2015.

-How to get Malta citizenship for exceptional services by direct investment
+How to apply for Maltese citizenship for exceptional services by direct investment

 First, an applicant must choose a licensed agent and sign an Engagement Letter on Granting of citizenship for Exceptional Services Regulations by Direct Investment.
 The agent assists the investor at every stage of the program.
 Lawyers prepare documents, help to buy insurance, find real estate for rent or purchase and fulfil the investment conditions.